 - Cloak & Dagger stars Tandy and Tyrone, who despite being teenagers growing close due to their Wonder Twin Powers, never really have much sexual tension, and are romantically involved with other people for essentially the entire series.
 Their relationship is closest to that of siblings - often at odds with each other - once they start working together.
 Despite what the show's marketing would have you believe.

 - Deadtime Stories mostly uses large groups of kids of both sexes, which isn't an example of this trope.
 However, the episode "Revenge of the Goblins" has a white girl and black boy who are both friends, with no other friends being shown or mentioned.

-- Odd Squad as an organization often features one boy and one girl as a partner duo, with the main ones being Agents Olive and Otto (who provide the trope image), Olympia and Otis, and Opal and Omar, among numerous others.
+- Odd Squad as an organization often features one boy and one girl as a partner duo, with the main ones being Agents Olive and Otto, Olympia and Otis, and Opal and Omar, among numerous others.